 A: Hope Center Indy has partnered with multiple law enforcement agencies, who have offices at the Hope Center.
 The 25-acre campus has a state of the art security system with a security team working alongside with law enforcement.

 Q: What ages do you accept into your program?

 A: We offer our one year program to women from ages 18-30 not just locally in Indiana but throughout the entire United States.

 Q: What is the next step once a woman has been through your program?

 A: Hope Center Indy will work to find the best step for each woman who goes through our program.
-The ultimate goal is to place them in another place they feel comfortable that they can succeed in.
+The ultimate goal is to assist in and provide the steps to transition and reintegrate in the community.

 Q: How old must I be in order to volunteer?

 A: Volunteers must be at least 18 years of age, unless they are serving with a group (i.e. Youth or school group).
 Group members must be at least 16 years old.
 Parents/guardians must sign grant permission and sign a release of liability.
 A proper adult chaperone to youth volunteer ratio will be required.

 Q: Does volunteer service have to be scheduled or can a volunteer stop in whenever they have time?”

 A: We have many projects and appreciate the desire of volunteers to serve.
 However, we need to know in advance who will be here so we can plan and prepare for projects.